Concept 2 air rowers are hands-down the most popular rowers right now (and for the last several years).

 - Model D – Current model and most popular.
 PM5 performance monitor.

-- Model E – Similar to D, current model also, raised up higher off the ground for sorta immobile users and built heavier so it remains just as stable.
+- Model E – Similar to D, current model also, raised up higher off the ground for immobile users and built heavier to compensate so that it remains stable.

 The performance monitor is currently at version 5.
 Here is a comparison: